ntustison/ANTsXMouseBrainMapping/Manuscript/resultsAllen.md

 transformations are concatenated to produce a complete mapping from each MERFISH data to AllenCCFv3.

-**Data.** MERFISH imaging was performed on cryosectioned brains from C57BL/6 mice using previously described protocols [@Yao:2023aa].
+MERFISH imaging was performed on cryosectioned brains from C57BL/6 mice using previously described protocols [@Yao:2023aa].
 Brains were placed into an optimal cutting temperature (OCT) compound (Sakura FineTek 4583) stored at -80$^\circ$.
 The fresh frozen brain was sectioned at 10 $\mu$m on Leica 3050 S